 A taste of the awesome nature, birds and wildlife of Guyana, Trinidad & Tobago

-This is the ideal itinerary for those who would like to have a taste of the awesome nature of Guyana in South America, as well as seeing some of the best that the islands of Trinidad & Tobago have to offer.
+This is the ideal itinerary for those who would like to have a small taste of the awesome nature, birds, wildlife and culture of Guyana in South America, as well as seeing some of the best that the islands of Trinidad & Tobago have to offer.
 There are some amazing trips included, such as Kaieteur Falls, but also plenty of time to relax and enjoy the beautiful surroundings.
 Accommodation is very comfortable throughout and travelling is done at a leisurely pace.

 Arrive in Guyana, where you will be met and transferred to Georgetown for two nights at Cara Lodge.